ixqifeba/ixqifeba.github.io/content/posts/second-post.md

 To see without time,
 is not seeing past, but
 to be here,
+in awe and
-in constant surprise.
+constant surprise.

-And not on the lookout/defense of that which once hurt you, and all the plans you have for it.
+And not on the lookout or defense of that which once hurt you, from where it'll strike again, and all the plans you have for it.

 In the now,